omurturan/omurturancom/content/posts/multiple-git-accounts.md

 draft: false
 ---

-I'm using one computer for my work projects as well my personal projects.
+I'm using one computer for my work projects as well as my personal projects.
 In our company, we use Gitlab.
 However, I prefer to host my side projects on Github.
 Therefore, I needed to configure my local git setup so that it would know which account to use whenever I do `git push`.

 I have different folders for personal and work related projects.
 Let's assume my directory structure looks like this: